I resisted this recipe for many years. I blame third-rate restaurants I ate at in the late 1970s and early 1980s.

 When the ducks are ready, remove them from the oven and let them rest on a cutting board.

 To serve, carve the duck and arrange on plates.
 Give everyone some orange supremes and pour over the sauce.
-Serve with good bread, mashed potatoes or celery root, or polenta.
+Garnish with the grated zest, and serve with good bread, mashed potatoes or celery root, or polenta.